Corrector estimates and homogenization errors of unsteady flow ruled by Darcy's law: Proof of Theorem

+\begin{remark} \emph{Regarding the equation $\eqref{f:6.1}$, if the right-hand side of $\eqref{pde3.13}$ is considered in $L^2(0,T;H^{-1}(\Omega_\varepsilon))$, it is generally not feasible to obtain a pressure term in $L^2(\Omega_{\varepsilon,T})$-norm (see e.g., \cite[Proposition 5]{Simon99}).
+However, without aiming to derive smallness from the right-hand side of $\eqref{pde3.13}$, one can verify that it belongs to $L^2(\Omega_{\varepsilon,T})$-space.
+Given the zero initial-boundary data for the equation $\eqref{pde3.13}$, one can anticipate favorable regularity properties for the pressure term (see e.g. \cite[Theorem 1]{Wolf18}).
+Consequently, it remains reasonable to proceed with our analysis of the pressure term through meticulous computation.} \end{remark}

-\textbf{The proof of the estimate $\eqref{pri:1.3}$.} In fact, to obtain the error estimate on the pressure term, we first study the inertial term $\partial_t w_\varepsilon$, and then appeal to a duality argument coupled with the estimate on velocity to derive the desired estimate $\eqref{pri:1.3}$.
-Therefore, we divide the proof into two parts.
+\textbf{The proof of the estimate $\eqref{pri:1.3}$.} As mentioned in Step 5 in Subsection $\ref{subsec:1.4}$, we are required to study the inertial term $\partial_t w_\varepsilon$, and then appeal to a duality argument coupled with the estimate on velocity to derive the desired estimate $\eqref{pri:1.3}$.
+Therefore, we divide the detailed proof into two sub-steps.